gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Special Leaf said,
 opening his eyes.
 He struggled to his feet,
-holding the steps' wooden banister to steady himself, and waved off the mayor as she came over to help.
+holding the steps' wooden banister to steady himself and waving off the mayor as she came over to help.
 "The one that had legs like a stork chased them right into the arms of the big one hauling the cage.
 I tried to trip it up, but..."
 He shook his head.
 "I'm sorry.
-I just don't have the strength I used to."
+I'm just not as strong as I used to be."

 "You looked plenty strong to me," the mayor said firmly, clapping him on the shoulder.
 "The way you were throwing all those rocks at 'em?
-Looked like a damn avalanche.
+Looked like a damn hailstorm.
 Never seen anything like it."

-"I didn't do that," Special Leaf protested, but the mayor had already turned away to start barking orders at the militia.
+"I didn't do that," Special Leaf protested, but the mayor had already turned away to bark orders at the militia.
 Salvage the scraps of armor that had been knocked off the bots during the fight.
 Pick up anyone who was still unconscious and get them indoors.
-And someone---no, not just one person, best it be two together---get across to the Gruff family farm and let them know their boys had been taken.
+And someone---no, not just one person, best it be two together---had to get across to the Gruff family farm and let them know their boys had been taken.

-"I should go with them," Gumption said awkwardly.
+"I should go too," Gumption said awkwardly.
 "They're my cousins,
 and my mama will be worrying about me.
 I'm really sorry about Sindy."